 The department Criminal Investigations department focuses on major crime investigations.
-The department also has a Gang Officer with the Central Minnesota Violent Offender Task Force who is paid for by the cities of St. Joseph, Sartell, Sauk Rapids and Waite Park.
-His work is primarily focused on gang activity in the metro area as well as protracted narcotics detection and intervention assignments.
 The investigators work closely with the Sartell Patrol Officers to complete the tedious, but necessary follow-up legwork that is critical for successful criminal prosecution.
 They also network extensively with officers and investigators from surrounding agencies.

 If you have any information regarding drug and/or gang activity in your neighborhood or any information on unsolved crimes in Sartell, please call the Sartell Police Department at (320) 251-8186.

-The patrol division is very active in the state-sponsored Safe and Sober Program which targets seatbelt and drunk driving issues.
-We also feature a state certified Drug Recognition Expert for detecting drivers impaired by controlled substances.
+The patrol division is very active in the state-sponsored Toward Zero Deaths program which targets seatbelt and drunk driving issues.

 School Resource Officers

 The Sartell Police Department has two School Resource Officers assigned to School District 748.
 Officer Jill Lundquist and Officer Adam VandeVrede share duties in the district's five school buildings.
 The Sartell/St. Stephen School District is not a dangerous crime-ridden environment requiring extreme security measures.
 On the contrary, we feel it is one of the finest and safest school districts in the state.

 The School Resource Officers (SROs) are a proactive presence to prevent the degradation of these qualities.
 They administer the Drug Abuse Resistance Education Program (D.A.R.E.), the Gang Resistance And Drug Education program (G.R.A.D.E.), Police Activities League (PAL) and Family Group Conferencing.